Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 ### Refreshing an Inclusion Proof
 ### Monitoring a Label

-# TLS Extensions
+# TLS Extension

+The following two sections define the ClientHello and Certificate message portions of a TLS 1.3 extension.
+This extension allows the host server to provide an inclusion proof for its certificate chain from a Transparency Log that the User Agent supports.

 ## ClientHello

-User Agents include an extension in their TLS 1.3 ClientHello to communicate which Transparency Logs they support, and whether or not they have previously observed a provisional inclusion proof from the host.
+User Agents include the extension in their ClientHello to communicate which Transparency Logs they support, and whether or not they have previously observed a provisional inclusion proof from the host.

 ~~~
 struct {